 Our ownership of the Pinedale LGS subjects us to all of the inherent hazards and risks normally incidental to the transmission, storage and distribution of natural gas and natural gas liquids, such as well site blowouts, cratering and explosions, pipe and other equipment and system failures, uncontrolled flows of natural gas or well fluids, fires, formations with abnormal pressures, pollution and environmental risks and natural disasters.
 Further, our ownership of the Portland Terminal Facility will subject us to all of the inherent hazards and risks normally incidental to the storage and distribution of crude oil and petroleum products, such as fires, explosions, leaks or hazardous materials releases, disruptions in supply infrastructure or logistics and other equipment failures, pollution and environmental risks and disasters.
-These risks could result in substantial losses due to personal injury or loss of life, significant damage to and destruction of property and equipment and pollution or other environmental damage.
+These risks could result in substantial losses due to personal injury and/or loss of life, significant damage to and destruction of property and equipment and pollution or other environmental damage.
 Moreover, if one or more of these hazards occur, there can be no assurance that a response will be adequate to limit or reduce damage.
 As a result of these risks, we may also sometimes be a defendant in legal proceedings and litigation arising in the ordinary course of business.
-While the terms of the lease agreements may require the tenant to bear the cost of all insurance coverage (which is currently not material), there can be no assurance that the insurance policies that we maintain to limit our liability for such losses will be adequate to of 202 is designed for a sharing of therorism losses between insurance companies and the federal government, and has been renewed until December 31, 2014.
-We cannot be certain how this will impact us or what additional cost to us or our tenants, if any, could result.
+While the terms of the lease agreements may require the tenant to bear the cost of all insurance coverage (which is currently not material), there can be no assurance that the insurance policies that we maintain to limit our liability for such losses will be adequate to protect us from all material expenses related to potential future claims for personal injury and property damage or that such levels of insurance will be available in the future at economical prices or to cover all risks.
+The Terrorism Risk Insurance Act of 2002 is designed for a sharing of terrorism losses between insurance companies and the federal government, and has been renewed until December 31, 2014.
+We cannot be certain how this will impact u